U.S. Neglecting Western Balkans As China Takes 'Smart' Regional Approach, Ex-Croatian President Says

 As an example, Grabar-Kitarovic called the decision to invite Bosnia-Herzegovina into NATO’s Partnership for Peace program rather than directly into the military alliance “an unnecessary delay” that opens the door for adversaries to claim that the region isn’t “good enough” for Western organizations.

-The former president highlighted the importance of Bosnia-Herzegovina’s stability to Croatia’s own security.
-Bosnia-Herzegovina, which borders Croatia, is threatened with secessionist movements.
+The former president highlighted the importance of Bosnia’s stability to Croatia’s own security.
+Bosnia, which borders Croatia, is threatened with secessionist movements.

 Grabar-Kitarovic said the Chinese are taking a “very smart” approach in their relations with the Western Balkans.